lab-cosmo/atomistic-cookbook/examples/eon-pet-neb/README.rst

-Finding Reaction Paths with EON and a Metatomic Potential
+Finding Reaction Paths with eOn and a Metatomic Potential
 =========================================================

-Nudged elastic band with energy-weighted springs and OCI-MMF using ``pyeonclient`` and PET-MAD.
+Nudged elastic band with energy-weighted springs and OCI-MMF using ``pyeonclient`` and PET-MAD (ASE climbing-image NEB for comparison).